-Many real estate agents have local conveyancers to whom they refer work from properties they are selling.
+Many real estate agents have local conveyancers who they refer work from properties they are selling.
 This is perfectly appropriate if based on the professionalism and expertise of the conveyancer and can be helpful if you don’t know of a conveyancer yourself.

-Remember, though, that your conveyancer is there to protect your interests; if you would rather select your own conveyancer, check our Find a Conveyancer Tool or call the AICSA for further advice.
+Remember that your conveyancer is there to protect your interests and if you would rather select your own conveyancer, check our Find a Conveyancer Tool or contact us for further advice.
 The choice of conveyancer is yours, not the agent’s.

 Can my conveyancer help me get a home loan?

 No. Conveyancers are not allowed to give specific financial advice unless additionally licensed.

 May of our members have good contacts in the finance industry and they may be able to recommend people or institutions for you to talk to about your requirements.

 I'm selling my house privately - do I still need a conveyancer?

 As we mentioned previously while it isn’t against the law to do your own conveyancing work, the Institute does not recommend it.
 Do not attempt to do your own conveyancing unless you know precisely what to do and are certain you have the capacity to do it before you enter into the transaction.

 You will still need to prepare the contract of sale, a statutory disclosure statement (often referred to as ‘Form 1’) and the other documentation required by law for the sale to proceed.